OXID-eSales/oxapi-documentation/install.rst

     cd <shop_directory>

 Then you can simply install the module(s) by using ``composer require`` command.
 In most cases you want the full GraphQL integration by OXID including the schema for the OXID eShop storefront.
-To achieve this you need to install the **OXID GraphQL Storefront** module:
+To achieve this you need to install the **OXID GraphQL Storefront** module.

 .. code-block:: bash

     composer require oxid-esales/graphql-storefront

-If you want to read and update configurations you should also install the **OXID GraphQL Configuration Access** module:
+If you want to read and update configurations you should also install the **OXID GraphQL Configuration Access** module.
+In case you are updating your module from v1.0.0  (which is compatible with OXID eShop 7.0.x) to OXID eShop 7.1.x compatible module version, please run **“composer require oxid-esales/graphql-configuration-access ^v1.1.0-rc.1 --with-all-dependencies”**

 .. code-block:: bash

     composer require oxid-esales/graphql-configuration-access

 Both modules will automatically install the **OXID GraphQL Base** module, which is needed for general GraphQL integration into the OXID eShop.
-In case you only need the basic GraphQL integration and want to implement your own queries and mutations, you can also install the **GraphQL Base** module exclusively:
+In case you are updating your module from v8.1.x  (which is compatible with OXID eShop 7.0.x) to OXID eShop 7.1.x compatible module version, please run **“composer require oxid-esales/graphql-base ^v9.0.0-rc.1 --with-all-dependencies”**

 .. code-block:: bash